-As of December 31, 2017, we had \$5.1 billion in total Capital Commitments from investors (\$3.7 billion undrawn), of which \$112.4 million is from executives of the Adviser (\$63.5 million undrawn).
-These undrawn Capital Commitments will no longer remain in effect following the completion of an initial public offering of our common stock.
+As of December 31, 2016, we had \$2.3 billion in total Capital Commitments from investors (\$1.6 billion undrawn), of which \$112.4 million isfrom executives of the Adviser (\$63.8 million undrawn).
+These undrawn Capital Commitments will no longer remain in effect following the completion of an initial public offering of the Company's common stock.

 From time to time, the Company may become a party to certain legal proceedings incidental to the normal course of its business.
-At September 30, 2018, management was not aware of any pending or threatened litigation.
+At December 31, 2017, management is not aware of any pending or threatened litigation.

-As of December 31, 2017, \$11.5 million of the 2023 Notes remained outstanding, which were subsequently issued in January 2018.
+As of December 31, 2017, \$11.5 million of the 2023 Notes remained outstanding.